ra1fh/s725/README.md

 The s725get utility takes a -d argument which specifies the driver type to be used to communicate with the device.
-Valid values are "serial", "stir", "irda".
-A device filename is required for -d values of "serial", but not for "stir" or "irda".
+Valid values are "serial", "irda".
+A device filename is required for -d values of "serial", but not for "irda".
 The default is -d serial.

 Examples: